Kirolos-Nabil-0/K_Framework/README.md

 - check The config file and change its Values
 - There Are controller and model place Holder Named 'home' Read its
 - You Dont have to know alot about oop
-## Exambels
+## Exampels

-Soon I will Add some Exambels With K FrameworK
+Soon I will Add some Exampels With K FrameworK